DoSomething/contentful-prototype/docs/development/content-types/articles-page.md

 -   **Header Title**: Custom Title for the featured header article (alternative to headline in article page itself).

--   **Header Article**: Article that should be displayed and linked to at the top of the Articles page.
+-   **Header Link URL**: A link to the article that should be displayed and linked to at the top of the Articles page.

--   **Header Link Text**: Optional custom text for the link out to the header article.
+-   **Header Button Text**: Optional custom text for the link out to the header article.

 -   **Featured Articles Gallery Top Title**: The title above the first gallery of articles.